rezstream/rezStream-Cloud-API-Documentation/Readme.md

 A much more secure, scalable, and user-friendly workflow to generate refresh tokens and short-lived access tokens is through the OAuth authorization code flow.
 These tokens provide scoped access to one or more rezCloud tenants, and contain no information embedded within them.
 When multiple tenants are available to a user during the authorization process, the user can select which tenant or tenants will be the subject for the integration authorization and resulting token.
 After an integration is approved, the standard authorization code flow process takes place and can be used to generate a refresh token and/or access token.

-When initiating an authorization request, scope must be provided.
-A list of supported scopes can be found in the /.well-known/openid-configuration document.
-An example of scopes for an API integration might be `offline_access folio:view` which would request approval to access reservation data and also permit refreshing the granted token.
+When initiating an authorization request, scopes must be provided.
+A list of supported scopes can be found in the [/.well-known/openid-configuration](https://account.rezstream.com/.well-known/openid-configuration) document.
+An example of scopes for an API integration might be `offline_access guest_communication` which would request approval to access reservation data and also enables refresh tokens.

-While it is not required, we very strongly recommend that integrations utilize refresh tokens to generate new access tokens after expiration.
+We strongly recommend that integrations utilize refresh tokens to generate new access tokens after expiration.
 When relying only on access tokens a user will repeatedly have to re-authorize integrations to generate access tokens.
 Refresh tokens allow the integrating service to continually maintain and cycle the access tokens automatically to reduce user interaction and reduce the risks in the event an access token is exposed.
-Refresh tokens can be selected by including the `offline_access` scope when initiating an OAuth flow.
+Refresh tokens can be selected by including the `offline_access` scope in the list of scopes when initiating an OAuth flow.

 Before getting started with this style of integration, reach out to us so we can register an integration for you within our internal systems.
 We will need a few things from you to do so: